glamod/marine-user-guide2/docs/source/index.rst

 .. rubric:: Footnotes

 .. [#fDDS] When producing data summaries and figures of individual source-decks \
-  of a single release, the data would normally be accessed directly from the \
-  release data directory.
+  of a single release, the data is accessed directly from the release data directory.

 Paths setup